UtrechtUniversity/coast_snap/README.md

 2. If there is no other image being processed at the moment, a POST request will be send to the Python Falcon server containing the filepath, country, location and id number of the `SnapShot` record.
 3. Falcon will spin up a Threat which is going to deal with processing the uploaded image.
 4. Once processed, the processed image is stored on the filesystem.
 The Phoenix app is notified with a PUT request to the Phoenix controller `PythonController (/lib/coast_snap_web/controllers/python_controller.ex))`.
 This request also contains the id number of the `SnapShot`.
-5. The controller updates the `SnapShot` record of the original image with the information that a processed counterpart has been made, it then adds the processed image to the database as a new `SnapShot` record, notifies the GenServer's queue to start processing the next image, and broadcasts to the LiveView `PageLive (/lib/coast_snap_web/live/page_live.ex)` that the processed counterpart can be shown.
+5. The controller updates the `SnapShot` record of the original image with the information that a processed counterpart has been made and adds the processed image filename, notifies the GenServer's queue to start processing the next image, and broadcasts to the LiveView `PageLive (/lib/coast_snap_web/live/page_live.ex)` that the processed counterpart can be shown.